mibraiym/Python/aws/projects/101-kittens-carousel-static-website-ec2/README.md

       - The application stack should be created with new AWS resources.

-      - The application should run on `Amazon Linux 2` EC2 Instance
+      - The application should run on `Amazon Linux 2` EC2 Instance.

       - EC2 Instance type can be configured as `t2.micro`.

-      - Instance launched by Cloudformation should be tagged `Web Server of StackName`
+      - Instance launched by Cloudformation should be tagged `Web Server of StackName`.

       - The Web Application should be accessible via web browser from anywhere.